jfogarty/mmeddle/docs/DEVELOPERS.md

 - **Markdown viewer**: extension for Firefox or equivalent for chrome
 - **mongoDB**: get it if you will do more than trivial testing
 - **imagemagick**: required if you rebuild the sprite based icons
-- **gimp**: or an equivalent image editor if you plan to mess with images
+- **gimp**: or an equivalent if you plan to mess with icon or toolbar images

 **Firefox and Firebug**: Other browsers and their dev interfaces can be used as well, but I focus on Firefox first.
 We must run well in **Chrome** and